immersve/immersve-docs/docs/guides/authentication.md

 	  note over C: JWT Token will be used for the following requests to Immersve API
 ```

-1. Request EIP-4361 challenge
-    **POST /siwe/generateChallenge**

-    Request:

-    ```json
-    {
-      "walletAddress": "123",
-      "chainId": "123"
-    }
-    ```

-    Response is a EIP-4361 message to be signed by the wallet in plain text:
+1. [Request EIP-4361 challenge](../api-reference/authentication/generate-challenge).
+The response is a EIP-4361 message to be signed by the wallet in plain text, for example:

     ```
     app.sb1.lol wants you to sign in with your Ethereum account: